itstarsec/thanhlm-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >
+    text: >+
-      ## Throughout my over eight-year career in the IT industry, I have had the
+      ## *Throughout my over eight-year career in the IT industry, I have had
-      opportunity to take on various roles in the field of security, from consulting to implementation and operation.
-These experiences have provided me with deep and comprehensive insights into system management, infrastructure optimization, and the development of security solutions.
+      the opportunity to take on various roles in the field of security, from consulting to implementation and operation.
+These experiences have provided me with deep and comprehensive insights into system management, infrastructure optimization, and the development of security solutions.*

     media:
       type: ImageBlock
       url: /images/gallery-1.jpg